Ten parishes forming a united benefice in South Lincolnshire

 St. Bartholomew’s is a handsome parish church which dates from the 11th to 15th Centuries.
 A church was recorded in Ingoldsby in Doomsday Book.
 It has north and south aisles, each with three arches to the nave, and a chancel rebuilt in Victorian times.
 The south aisle has a clerestory and remains of a medieval ‘Coronation of the Virgin’ window.
 There are three bells in the tower, but these can only be chimed, and a church bells record is played before services.
 The church importance is listed as Grade 1 by English Heritage.
 It is normally unlocked during the day.

-Ingoldsby has an excellent County Primary School whose children perform annually in the church and well established Brownies and Rainbows sections who organise a Christingle service each year.
+Ingoldsby has an excellent County Primary School whose children perform annually in the church and well established Brownies and Rainbows sections who organize a Christingle service each year.
 Supermarkets and shopping in Grantham are 8 miles away with a bus service.

 Well attended services are held for Christingle, a Christmas Tree festival and Harvest festival.
 There are parish events such as a harvest festival meal or Flower festival normally.
+A Gala weekend is taking place on 5th to 7th June 2015.

 The Parochial Church Council